canonical/hotsos/defs/README.md

 input: FS_PATH

 FS_PATH
-  This is a filesystem path that must be relative to DATA_ROOT.
+  This is either a single or list of filesystem paths that must be relative to DATA_ROOT.

 OPTIONS
     disable-all-logs: True